haydengunraj/COVIDNet-CT/docs/dataset.md

 # COVIDx-CT Dataset
+COVIDx-CT, an open access benchmark dataset that we generated from open source datasets, currently comprises 104,009 CT slices from 1,489 patients.
+We will be adding to COVIDx-CT over time to improve the dataset.

 ## Preparing the Data
 We construct the COVIDx-CT dataset from publicly available data provided by the China National Center for Bioinformation (CNCB):
 * Kang Zhang, Xiaohong Liu, Jun Shen, et al. Jianxing He, Tianxin Lin, Weimin Li, Guangyu Wang.
 (2020).
 Clinically Applicable AI System for Accurate Diagnosis, Quantitative Measurements and Prognosis of COVID-19 Pneumonia Using Computed Tomography. **Cell**, DOI: 10.1016/j.cell.2020.04.045

-The CNCB AI Diagnosis dataset may be downloaded [here](http://ncov-ai.big.ac.cn/download?).
+The CNCB dataset may be downloaded [here](http://ncov-ai.big.ac.cn/download?).
 All CP, NCP, and Normal zip files should be downloaded, as well as `unzip_filenames.csv` and `lesion_slices.csv`.
 Additionally, the file `exclude_list.txt` should be copied from this repo into the CNCB root directory.
 Once downloaded and extracted, the data should have the following structure:
 * `<CNCB root>/`
     * `CP/`
     * `NCP/`